-While the public’s right to access information about proposed development projects is written into law, it’s often difficult to obtain.
-Residents who make requests repeatedly face delays or denials.
-Any information that is released is often obscure and difficult to contextualize.
+While the public’s right to access information about proposed development projects is written into law, the information is often difficult to obtain.
+Residents who make requests routinely face delays or denials.
+Any details that are released are often obscure and difficult to contextualize.
 Worse, the identity of individuals requesting information is made public, making them targets of threats or assault from industry supporters.

-The coal industry is able to muscle through projects thanks to its close relationship with the government.
-Politicians often own stakes in energy companies and as a result, they approve permits for development projects with little consideration of the social or environmental consequences.
+The coal industry is able to muscle projects through thanks to its close relationship with the government.
+Politicians often own stakes in energy companies and, as a result, approve permits for development projects with little consideration of the social or environmental consequences.
 In fact, environmental protection is seen as an impediment to growth, and sits low on the government’s agenda.